How do you write the second book? Zombie John Brown joins us for a discussion of that second novel.

 We’ve got three possible approaches to take.
 The first is “your second unpublished novel.”
 The second is “your second published book.”
 The third is “the second book in a series.”
 All three of these are worth discussing, so of course we give the second one a wide miss.

 We start with that second unpublished novel.
 This is the book where you move past the momentary validation of finishing the first novel, and sit down at the keyboard again.
 The lessons learned during the first novel are applied quickly.
 We talk about some of those lessons, and how they applied to each of us.

 We then talk about the second book in a series.
 We look at what works well in sequels, in second acts, and subsequent installments in an ongoing series.
 We talk about the dangers of sequel-itis, especially as Hollywood suffers from it, and how we can avoid falling into these traps.

 Audiobook Pick-of-the-Week: The Good Guy, by Dean Koontz, narrated by Richard Ferrone

 Writing Prompt: The growth on your nose… is it an alien, is it occult, or are you going to tell a love story?

 This episode of Writing Excuses has been brought to you by Audible.

 *Note: From the Audible website, here are the terms of the free membership.
 Read the fine print, please!

 Audible® Free Trial Details

-* Get your first 30 days of the AudibleListener® Gold membership plan free, which includes one credit.
-In almost all cases, one credit equals one audiobook.
-After your 30 day trial, your membership will automatically renew each month for just $14.95, billed to the credit card you used when you registered with Audible.
-With your membership, you will receive one credit per month plus members-only discounts on all audio purchases.
-If you cancel your membership before your free trial period is up, you will not be charged.
+Get your first 14 days of the AudibleListener® Gold membership plan free, which includes one audiobook credit.
+After your 14 day trial, your membership will renew each month for just $14.95 per month so you can continue to receive one audiobook credit per month plus members-only discounts on all audio purchases.
+A very small number of titles are more than one credit.
+Cancel your membership before your free trial period is up and you will not be charged.
 Thereafter, cancel anytime, effective the next billing cycle.
-See the complete terms and policy applicable to Audible memberships.
+Any unused audiobook credits will be lost at cancellation.